selimslab/selimslab.github.io/trivia.md

 ![](https://lh6.ggpht.com/LjmoRnUy7V8-2d4v6Jf-DP8oetaPzgzf-DwYIWlRUK8ArqLB0s2gGSxA72pt=s1200)

 Olive Trees, Vincent van Gogh

+What makes you feel alive ?

+My beloved activities are to watch the sea, walk in the forest, camp in the mountain.
+To run, swim, and cycle.
+To speak, read, write, and code.

 **literature**: 100 Years of Solitude, The Little Prince, The Lord of the Rings, The Stranger